StockNews.com Initiates Coverage on Ayala Pharmaceuticals (OTCMKTS:ADXS)

-StockNews.com began coverage on shares of Ayala Pharmaceuticals (OTCMKTS:ADXS – Get Rating) in a research note released on Tuesday morning.
-The brokerage issued a sell rating on the biotechnology company’s stock.
+Equities research analysts at StockNews.com started coverage on shares of Ayala Pharmaceuticals (OTCMKTS:ADXS – Get Rating) in a report issued on Tuesday.
+The brokerage set a “sell” rating on the biotechnology company’s stock.

 About Ayala Pharmaceuticals